Kinvey/flex-sdk/README.md

 ### Data Handler Functions

-The data events take a handler function, which takes three arguments:  `request`, `complete`, and `modules`.  `request` represents the request made to Kinvey, and `complete` is a completion handler for completing the data request.
+The data events take a handler function, which takes three arguments:  `context`, `complete`, and `modules`.  `context` represents the current context of the request made to Kinvey, and `complete` is a completion handler for completing the data request.
 The `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).

-#### request Object
+#### context Object

-The request object contains the following properties
+The `context` object contains the following properties

 | property | description |
 | --------- | ----------- |